pirsch-analytics/blog/content/techstack/index.md

 }
 ```

-Usually we just update the version number or make some changes to the embedded YAML configuration to deploy a new version.
+Usually, we just update the version number or make some changes to the embedded YAML configuration to deploy a new version.
 It will then pull the Docker image from GitHub and spin up the service, gradually replacing the currently deployed version.
 Here is a screenshot of all the jobs we are currently running on Nomad.

 ![Nomad Web UI](posts/techstack/nomad.png)

-Batches and the system services (Traefik, Hetzner CSI plugin and Postgres) are deployed in a similar way.
+Batches and the system services (Traefik, Hetzner CSI plugin, and Postgres) are deployed in a similar way.

 Here is a screenshot of the deployed backend job.